JohnMoehrke/testVital/input/pagecontent/Bundle-disable-searches-intro.md

 Submit the Bundle to HAPI, then force a $reindex operation.
 You should see all the unnecessary indexes go away, and those that you need will stay.

+Unfortunately when you submit the SearchParameter updates, HAPI fires off many threads (one for each SearchParameter) that reindexes.
+This is true even on most current HAPI (7.6).
+Would be better to disable reindexing, send the Bundle, then reindex once. `setMarkResourcesForReindexingUponSearchParameterChange()` can be used to turn off reindexing on each SearchParameter.
+This seems to have been released in HAPI 7.2.2 or later.
+So not helpful to 6.10.

 #### How this was built

 1. Start with the [FHIR R4 Search Parameter Registry](https://hl7.org/fhir/R4/searchparameter-registry.html)